Euro zone bond yields rise as focus returns to economy

 LONDON, Oct 17 (Reuters) - Euro zone bond yields picked up on Tuesday as investors moved out of safe-haven assets and the focus returned to growth, inflation and central bank policy.

-U.S. and European bond yields hit their highest levels in more than a decade at the start of October, as central bankers stressed they will hold interest rates at high levels until inflation is conquered, before falling as geopolitical concerns came to the fore.
+U.S. and European bond yields hit their highest in more than a decade at the start of October as central bankers stressed they will hold interest rates at high levels until inflation is conquered, before falling as geopolitical concerns came to the fore.

 Schaffrik said investors were now selling bonds again after buying them for their safe-haven properties in the wake of Palestinian militant group Hamas' attack on Israel.